 This is a great place to be.
 But it is also vulnerable.
 The advantage of a business in formation is that it can be flexible and challenge the status quo.
-Once you get to the management stage, you build inflexibility into the system.
-Change will continue to happen around you, so you run the risk of having the world change while you manage yourself into oblivion.
+Once you reach the management stage, you build inflexibility into the system.
+Change will continue to happen around you, so you risk having the world change while you manage yourself into oblivion.

-In renewal you look for new ways of solving a problem, and new products to offer.
-The businesses that last the longest are those who can reinvent themselves.
-The business owners who do best are those who reinvent and go into new areas.
+In renewal, you look for new ways to solve a problem and offer new products.
+The businesses that last the longest are those that can reinvent themselves.
+The business owners who do best reinvent and go into new areas.

-When you are starting or growing your business, the trick is almost always to focus and narrow the scope.
+When starting or growing your business, the trick is almost always to focus and narrow the scope.
 That is the hardest thing to do.
-Now, in renewal, you can expand and grow – now, you can develop that next great product.
+Now, in renewal, you can expand and grow – you can develop that next great product.